-MONDAY, April 28: The Community Character Hour examines a transitional period in the history of our area- the time between the early fur traders and the arrival of the early homesteaders, and uncertain time when the national boundary and the governmental and economic structures of the area were in question.
+MONDAY, May 12: The Community Character Hour examines a transitional period in the history of our area- the time between the early fur traders and the arrival of the early homesteaders, and uncertain time when the national boundary and the governmental and economic structures of the area were in question.
+Click to hear the podcast.

 Also don’t miss every FRIDAY on KRFY: